Do You Know Your Long-Term Birth Control Options?

 Only 1 in 100 women who get the shot every 12 weeks will get pregnant.
 For those who don’t get their shot on schedule, 6 out of 100 will get pregnant.

 Similar to other progestin methods, the shot can cause irregular bleeding during the first year.
-About half will have fewer and lighter periods after that.
+About half of women will have fewer and lighter periods after that.
 Others may have spotting or heavier, longer periods.